xxparthparekhxx/pubsubservice/README.md

-# pubsubx
+# PubSubX

-pubsubx is a lightweight publish-subscribe messaging system implemented in Python.
+PubSubX is a lightweight publish-subscribe messaging system implemented in Python.
 It provides a simple server and client for building distributed messaging applications.

 ## Installation

-You can install pubsubx using pip:
+You can install PubSubX using pip:

 ```
 pip install pubsubx